Greenstand/Greenstand-Overview/Roadmap.md

 + Species Tagging Via Map
 + Machine Learning image and species verification

-#### Planting planning
-+ Notify planters to check on particular trees
-+ Species mixture and layout
-+ Collection of forest products
-+ Coordination of collection
-+ Coordination of pickup

 #### Tree Updates
 + Linking tree updates to correct tree using object recognition, GPS and Machine learning.